 California Institute of Medical Science community must adhere to a code of conduct that recognizes that the unlawful manufacture, sale, delivery, unauthorized possession or use of any illicit drug is prohibited on property owned or otherwise controlled by CIMS.
 If an individual associated with CIMS is apprehended for violating any drug- or alcohol-related law when on School property, or participating in a School activity, CIMS will fully cooperate with all law enforcement agencies.
-Underage possession or consumption of alcoholic beverages is not permitted on property owned or knowingly furnishing alcoholic beverages to persons under the age of 21, or to persons obviously inebriated, is not permitted on property owned or controlled by CIMS.
+Underage possession or consumption of alcoholic beverages is not permitted on property owned or controlled by CIMS and the state laws will be enforced.
+Intentionally or knowingly selling, or intentionally or knowingly furnishing alcoholic beverages to persons under the age of 21, or to persons obviously inebriated, is not permitted on property owned or controlled by CIMS.